Enlarged version: challenges to comprehension

 The embodiment of knowledge in the light of the chanted hymns of the Rg Veda has been explored by Antonio de Nicolas (1978), using the non-Boolean logic of quantum mechanics (Heelan, 1974).
 The unique feature of the approach is that it is grounded in tone and the shifting relationships between tone; it is through the pattern of musical tones that the significance of the Rg Veda is to be found.
 As de Nicolas indicates:

-"Therefore, from a linguistic and cultural perspective, we have to be aware that we are dealing with a language where tonal and arithmetical relations establish the epistemological invariances...
+'Therefore, from a linguistic and cultural perspective, we have to be aware that we are dealing with a language where tonal and arithmetical relations establish the epistemological invariances...
 Language grounded in music is grounded thereby on context dependency; any tone can have any possible relation to other tones, and the shift from one tone to another, which alone makes melody possible, is a shift in perspective which the singer himself embodies.
-Any perspective (tone) must be "sacrificed" for a new one to come into being; the song is a radical activity which requires innovation while maintaining continuity, and the "world" is the creation of the singer, who shares its dimensions with the song." ( p.
+Any perspective (tone) must be 'sacrificed' for a new one to come into being; the song is a radical activity which requires innovation while maintaining continuity, and the 'world' is the creation of the singer, who shares its dimensions with the song.' ( p.
 57)

-This suggested the possibility of using the musical skills of African cultures to carry, and give coherence to, new styles of policy-making as has been explored in a separate paper (Judge, 2000: http://www.laetusinpraesens.org/docs/music.php).
+This suggested the possibility of using the musical skills of African cultures to carry, and give coherence to, new styles of policy-making as has been explored in a separate paper (Judge, 2000: https://www.laetusinpraesens.org/docs/music.php).

 Knowledge in relationship